AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/4. Combat system/Statistics/Damage calculations.md

+---
+tags: combat
+type: calculations
+description: "A profound explanation how damage is calculated in our game."
+---

 ___

 >This document will describe the process of receiving damage in game.
 So far it is rather a suggestion of the calculation system.